 Summary

 In this article, we unpacked URL parameters from the ground up.
 We covered some basics including key-value pairs, web map URLs, and mixing and matching parameters.
-We outlined specific parameters you can use with ArcGIS Enterprise to tailor Web Editor applications for your projects.
-We hope you’ll leverage this powerful technology to enhance your online data editing experience.
+We outlined specific parameters you can use to tailor Web Editor applications for your projects.
+We hope you’ll leverage this powerful technology to optimize your online data editing experience.
+While URL parameters are supported in both ArcGIS Online and ArcGIS Enterprise, some parameters are specific to ArcGIS Enterprise only, such as setting the default version for branch versioned data.

 - Use URL Parameters in ArcGIS Web Editor (Help)